JurPer/hex-chess/README.md

 ## How to add more pieces (example: Rook)

-1. PIECES: add your piece for white and black.
+1. rules.js/`PIECES`: add your piece for white and black.
 'WR' and 'BR' are the **piece codes** for the rooks.

 ```
 export const PIECES = {